 In 2006, New Age self-help guru Rhonda Byrne published her international best-seller, The Secret.
 The thesis of that landmark book is that a proper attitude reverberates within and through a person and resonates with the cosmos, setting in motion “The Law of Attraction.”
 This mysterious “natural law” effectively obligates the universe to bestow all good things on the person who emitted the good vibes.
 Byrne describes this mystical power as a type of magnetic attraction emanating from one’s thoughts.
 Like a transmission tower, it sends a positive “frequency” into the universe, which then returns it in the form of material wealth and success.
 There is only one problem with The Secret: it’s utter nonsense.
-It represents the type of New Age gobbledygook that sells a lot of books (21 million and counting!) but only works for the person collecting the royalties from their sales.
+It represents the type of New Age gobbledygook that sells a lot of books (21 million and counting!) but only works for the person who collects royalties from their sales.
 Indeed, one might well argue that Rhonda Byrne’s good vibes have made her fabulously wealthy and caused her speaking fees to skyrocket.
 But her message is nonetheless absurd.
 She’s bent the truth so much that I refer to it as “The Law of REfraction.”
 Lest you doubt me, let me remind you of a memorable episode from the movement.

 WHY AREN’T TELEVANGELISTS MORE GENEROUS?